syndr/ansible-role-system/README.md

 # Random wait time for package updates (in minutes)
 #  - applied to daily and weekly updates
 system_packages_auto_update_random_wait: 360

 # }}}

+## Python Virtual Environment Configuration ## {{{

+# Path where the Python virtual environment should be created
+system_venv_path: /opt/ansible-venv

+# Python packages that should be installed in the virtual environment
+# - Format is the same as system_packages_pip3_base (dict with optional version keys)
+system_venv_packages_base:
+  requests:
+    version: ">=2.32.2"
+  pyyaml: {}
+  jinja2: {}

+# Additional Python packages that should be installed in the virtual environment
+# - Meant to be overridden by the playbook running this role
+# - Format is the same as system_venv_packages_base
+system_venv_packages_extra: {}

+# Owner of the virtual environment directory
+system_venv_owner: root

+# Group of the virtual environment directory
+system_venv_group: root

+# Permissions mode for the virtual environment directory
+system_venv_mode: '0755'

+# Automatically set ansible_python_interpreter to use the venv Python
+# - When enabled, sets ansible_python_interpreter as a fact for subsequent tasks
+# - This ensures Ansible uses the venv Python for all module execution on the target host
+system_venv_set_interpreter: true

+# Python version command to use for creating the venv (e.g., python3, python3.11)
+# - Set to empty string to use the default 'python3'
+system_venv_python_cmd: python3

+# }}}